eregon/benchmark-interface/README.md

 itself involving another block) inside the benchmarked code.
 However this isn't supported by other backends.
 To make this work, we look at how many iterations are needed to make the benchmark run for about a second and always run that many iterations.
-The number of iterations is the same for all benchmarks.
+The number of iterations is the same for all benchmarks, and we take the smallest number, as the larger number can be unbound and make some benchmarks take a very long time.

 ## Backends